 Process for Requesting Accommodations

-- Neuropsychological or Psychoeducational Evaluation (within 3 years)
+- Neuropsychological or Psychoeducational Evaluation (Required)

 Note: Student Disability Services and the Dean of Students are responsible for implementing accommodations in the College.
 In the graduate programs, the Dean of Students is responsible for their implementation.